zebadoba/RTTD-test/noob_README.md

 scroll to the bottom for the config inserted by the NOOBS config utility and adjust per the instructions in the config.txt file.
 ## Running
-We need to install an older version 0.10.xx of node.js in our user directory These are the [Orginal Instruction](https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/) I used as a reference.
+We need to install an older version 0.10.xx of node.js in our user directory These are the [Original Instruction](https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/) I used as a reference.

-Modifed node.js instructions for the Realtime Transit Display
+Modified node.js instructions for the Realtime Transit Display

     sudo apt-get update
     sudo apt-get install git-core curl build-essential openssl libssl-dev